Want to learn more?

 Are you a non-Catholic considering joining the Church?
 Do you know someone who may be interested in exploring the Catholic faith?
 Or, do you just want to refresh your knowledge of our Catholic faith?

 The Rite of Christian Initiation of Adults (R.C.I.A.) is the process of learning about the Catholic faith for those thinking of becoming Catholic will culminate in the reception of the Sacraments of Initiation at Easter time.
-Classes are held weekly on Wednesday evenings from 7:00 pm to 8:30 pm in Muldowney Hall (the basement of the church).
-For more information, please contact Lisa Anthony-Price (540)662-5858 or email firstname.lastname@example.org.
+Classes are held weekly on Sunday mornings from 10:30a.m. to 11:30a.m. in the Art Room of Sacred Heart Academy.
+For more information, please contact Lisa Anthony-Price (540)662-5858 or email email@example.com.

 Each year on Holy Saturday during the Easter Vigil, thousands of men and women are received into the Catholic Church in the United States.
 Parishes welcome these new members through the Rite of Christian Initiation of Adults (RCIA) and at a liturgy bringing men and women into full communion with the Catholic Church.
 Listed below are some questions and answers about RCIA.